 CycurID Releases the imme™ Wallet & Announces Partnership with Unstoppable Domains

 VANCOUVER, BC, Jan.
-31, 2023 /CNW/ - CycurID Technologies Ltd., ("CycurID" or the "Company"), is pleased to announce the release of the first fully compliant, transaction-monitored and privacy-based, non-custodial cryptocurrency wallet.
+31, 2023 /PRNewswire/ - CycurID Technologies Ltd., ("CycurID" or the "Company"), is pleased to announce the release of the first fully compliant, transaction-monitored and privacy-based, non-custodial cryptocurrency wallet.

 The imme™ Wallet has been developed to allow everyday persons to participate in the evolving digital marketplace without the fear of dealing with cryptocurrencies from illicit sources and activities, such as sanctioned wallets and the dark web.